-Healthy Building Science conducts lead inspections for commercial, residential and public buildings with the goal of being lead-free.
-Our Environmental Consultants are certified through the Department of Public Health (DPH) to conduct Lead Inspections/Assessments and project monitoring.
+Healthy Building Science conducts lead inspections for commercial, residential and public buildings.
+Our lead consultants are certified through the Department of Public Health (DPH) to conduct Lead Assessments and project monitoring.
 As a part of our lead inspections we frequently perform lead testing for air, dust, drinking water and bulk materials.
 Lead paint is only part of the equation when it comes to an expert lead survey.

 When do you need a lead assessment?
 Anytime there is an “impact” or renovation on older finishes a lead assessment is used to evaluate the risk of poisioning or worker/occupant exposure.
 The EPA considers 1978 and older buildings “target” for lead inspections.
 If you’re about to do a remodel or painting project in a pre-1980 building – you probably need an assessment.